 - Identity/Statement of educational purpose

 University of Dayton students selected for verification will be notified via email to log in to Porches to determine which documents are needed.
-All requested documentation should be submitted to the Office of Financial Aid within 30 day of request.
+All requested documentation should be submitted within 30 days of request.
 Failure to do so may result in the reduction and/or cancellation of any need-based federal, state, or university aid.